spotinst/help/src/docs/ocean/features/scaling-kubernetes.md

 Cloud service provider relevance: <font color="#FC01CC">AKS</font>

-There is a default configuration in AKS of maximum pods that can be scheduled on each node, and this default number of pods can be adjusted.
+AKS has a default configuration of the maximum number of pods that can be scheduled on each node, which can be adjusted.

 The feature is also available in Ocean to improve node utilization and bin packing.
 With Ocean, you can set a max pods per node parameter in the following different ways:
 * At the cluster level, so that all nodes have a unified configuration.
 * Per virtual Node Group, so that you can have different configurations for different workloads.
-If you have already configured the maximum pods per node on your AKS cluster, this configuration will be imported during the connection of the AKS cluster to Ocean.
+If you have already configured the maximum pods per node on your AKS cluster, this configuration will be imported when the cluster is connected to Ocean.

 This feature is available via API on the [cluster level](https://docs.spot.io/api/#operation/oceanAKSClusterCreate) and the [VNG level](https://docs.spot.io/api/#operation/oceanAKSVirtualNodeGroupCreate).